Why Everything Costs More Than It Did Last Tuesday

 Washing machines = once every few years → lower weight

-Even with clever stats, it’s far from perfect...
+Even with clever stats, it’s far, really far from being perfect...

 Regional Price Differences: A pint in London? £6.
 A pint in Leeds? £3.50.
 CPI doesn’t always reflect that.